sjohns2020/eventbulb/README.md

 This is an event booking web app called 'Event Bulb'.
-Using Python and the Djang framework I created this web app with users and events and alows users to sign up to events.
+Using Python and the Django framework I created this web app with users and events and alows users to sign up to events.
 This project used GitHub for version control and was deployed with Heroku.

 ______________________________